aallwestpac/aallwestpac.github.io/README.md

 # WestPac Announcements

-**WestPac** is the Western Pacific Chapter of the American Association of Law Libraries (AALL); serving libraries in Alaska, Hawai'i, Idaho, Montana, Nevada, Oregon, Utah, Washington and Wyoming, as well as British Columbia (Canada).
+**WestPac** is the Western Pacific Chapter of the American Association of Law Libraries (AALL); serving libraries and law librarians in Alaska, Hawai'i, Idaho, Montana, Nevada, Oregon, Utah, Washington and Wyoming, as well as British Columbia (Canada).

 --------------------------------------------------------------------------------